AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-01-26-a-gentle-introduction-to-composable-css-classes.md

 This leaves room for other, more specialized classes to determine the background and foreground colors as needed, without overriding any other styles and potentially interfering with each other.

-## Tutorial: Composable Button Classes
+{% include linkedHeading.html heading="Tutorial: Composable Button Classes" level=2 %}

 This is what we'll be building: